qzhang503/proteoQ/README.md

 phosphoproteomes in relative to global data across sample types or conditions.

-*NB:* I used underscore to stand for N-terminal acetylation.
+*NB:* I used underscore to denote N-terminal acetylation.
 The R language will throw an error if we attemp to use `pep_pattern = _` to subset peptides with N-terminal acetylation.
 In this case, we will need to quote the underscore: `pep_pattern = "_"`.

 ### References